jairus-m/dbt-fusion-devcontainer/README.md

    }
    ```

-   > **Note**: The extensions are not pre-installed in the container.
-They are installed by VS Code when the container starts.
-This is the recommended approach as it allows for better extension management and updates.
+   > **Note**: The extensions are installed by VS Code when the container starts for ease of setup.
+To remove this configuration, remove the `"features"` key from the `devcontainer.json` file to manage the extension installation yourself.

-2. Open your project in VS Code and use the Dev Containers extension to build and run the container.
+2. Open your project in VS Code and use the Dev Containers (or Remote Explorer) extension to build and run the container.

-## Configuration Options

-> **Note**: These options are only prompted when using Option 1 (Template Directly) through VS Code's "Add Development Container Configuration Files" command.
-When using Option 2 (Container Image), these settings are pre-configured in the image.

-- `imageVariant`: Choose between Debian bullseye (recommended for Apple Silicon) or bookworm
-- `pythonVersion`: Select Python version (3.12, 3.11, or 3.10)

-## Requirements

-- Docker
-- VS Code with Dev Containers extension
-- Git

 ## Development